Florida oceans lesson craft earth science swimming creatures biology 3rd 2nd

 We’d talked about the ocean’s layers before when we studied Swimming Creatures using Apologia Swimming Creatures.
 This is a much deeper and in-depth version of the ocean, and a bit different from what we learned about the Florida ocean layers.

-More Learning Fun not about Florida’s Oceans
+More Learning Fun, not about Florida’s Oceans

 Comments

-8 responses to “Florida oceans science lesson”
+8 responses to “Ocean layers science lesson”

 1. Thanks for featuring our Ben Franklin and light post.
 A few of those experiments were new ones added.